ryadav-byte/contactList/README.md

 # contactList

-Steps Followed -
-1. npm init
+## About:
+This is a simple web-app where user can create/delete contacts and store it into the database.

+## Images

+### How to use it -

+(Assuming Node.js is intalled in your system if not please do that) npm init
-2. Install Express
+Install Express
-3. used ejs as view engine
+install ejs for view engine
+set up mongoDB for database
+install mongoose